-Confirmation bias—seeking and interpreting evidence partially so as to support one’s beliefs—is so destructive that it can render your analysis useless.
-And chances are, you are a victim of it.
+Confirmation bias—defined as seeking and interpreting evidence partially so as to support one’s beliefs—is so destructive that it can render your analysis useless.
+And chances are, you are a victim of it, as we all are.

-Raymond Nickerson, a psychology professor at Tufts University, found evidence of confirmation bias in a number of disciplines.
-(His 1998 paper published in the Review of General Psychology is both enlightening and sobering: citing hundreds of sources, he makes a compelling argument that confirmation bias is everywhere.)
+Tufts University’s Raymond Nickerson found evidence of confirmation bias in numerous disciplines.
+(His 1998 paper is both enlightening and sobering: citing hundreds of sources, Nickerson makes a compelling argument that confirmation bias is everywhere.)

 Focus on falsifying hypotheses.
 Hypotheses are strengthened when they survive the concerted attempts to disprove them by highly qualified people.
-Yet, as Bazerman and Moore noted, “people naturally tend to seek information that confirms their expectations and hypotheses, even when disconfirming or falsifying information is more useful.” [p.
+Yet, as Bazerman and Moore note, “people naturally tend to seek information that confirms their expectations and hypotheses, even when disconfirming or falsifying information is more useful” [p.
 29].

 Question your confidence.
 We all tend to be too confident in our thinking (see here for more).